CleverRaven/Cataclysm-DDA/doc/ITEM_SPAWN.md

 `count` makes the item spawn repeat to create more items, each time creating a new item.

-charges: Setting only min, not max will make the game calculate the max charges based on container or ammo/magazine capacity.
+`charges`: Setting only min, not max will make the game calculate the max charges based on container or ammo/magazine capacity.
 Setting max too high will decrease it to maximum capacity.
 Not setting min will set it to 0 when max is set.

 ```json
 "damage-min": 0,